App & Browser Testing Made Easy

 Component Testing using React Testing Library

 The React Testing Library is a lightweight solution to DOM testing.
 For react applications, it is quite useful for testing components and testing how they would function in front of real users.
-Enzyme is another testing framework that can be used for component testing of React Apps similar to React Testing Library.
+Enzyme is another testing framework that can be used for component testing of React Apps like React Testing Library.
 However, the only difference between the two frameworks is that while Enzyme tests the implementation of components, React Testing Library tests the behavior of the components.
 Hence, React Testing Library is recommended for Component Testing of React Apps.

 To work with the React Testing Library, it is suggested to acquire knowledge of Jest testing framework.